A rare adventure amidst towering mountains

 - Three Warm Layers: You will be trekking and camping at high altitudes.
 All the campsites on this trek are windy.
 So make sure you have the apt clothes for the climatic conditions.
 It will be cold at the higher altitudes so make sure you have at least three layers of warm clothes to protect yourself.

 - Three collared t-shirts: Carry light, full sleeved t-shirts that prevent sun burns on the neck and arms.
-Again, wear one and carry one.
+Wear one and carry two.
+Let one of these be a dri-fit t-shirt.
+It will dry quickly in case you are trekking on a rainy day.
 A common mistake that trekkers make is not changing their tshirts often enough.
 Regardless of how cold it is, the body tends to sweat a lot.
-Trekkers who don’t change to fresh clothes fall ill due to wet clothes and are often unable to complete their trek.
+Trekkers who don’t change to fresh clothes after reaching the campsite fall ill due to wet clothes and are often unable to complete their trek.

 - Thermals (Optional): Those who are more susceptible to cold can carry thermals to wear at night.